Bhargavi-ng/Migration_and_Housing/README.md

 Code base [Jupyter Notebook - Linear Regression model regressing House price and Mortgage rate](https://github.com/hishamdewan/Migration_and_Housing/blob/main/linear_regression_HPI_vs_30MORTGAGE.ipynb)

 #### Neural Network Model
 As the above Model 2: House Price Index vs Mortgage Rates was a good model, we created a neural network model using to House Price Index and 30 year fixed Mortgage data to explore further.
-But, as we did not have sufficient quantity of data the model did not yield good results.
+But, our dataset did not have sufficent quantity of data and thus this model wasn't able to yield any results.

 Code base [Jupyter Notebook - Neural Network Model House price and Mortgage rate](https://github.com/hishamdewan/Migration_and_Housing/blob/main/neural_network_HPI_vs_30MORTGAGE.ipynb)